 Financial assets and financial liabilities are recognised in the Statement of Financial Position (SoFP) when Strategic Investment Board Ltd becomes a party to the contractual provisions of the instrument.
-They are measured initially at fair value and transaction costs that are directly attributable to the acquisition, or issue of financial assets and financial liabilities are added to, or deducted from, the fair value as appropriate on initial recognition.
+They are measured initially at fair value and transaction costs that are directly attributable to the acquisition.